dfsp-spirit/freesurferformats/README.md

 # freesurferformats
 GNU R package to read and write (not only) FreeSurfer neuroimaging file formats.
+Comes with support for many standard mesh file formats.

 ![Vis](./vignettes/rgl_brain_aparc.jpg?raw=true "An aparc brain atlas visualization, created with the fsbrain R package.")